Data Centers in Venice

 Natural Disaster Risk

-Italy has a Low overall disaster risk profile, with a score of 3.0 out of 10 as of September 2025.
-While the overall risk is low, specific natural hazards are notable for infrastructure planning.
+Venice has a Low overall disaster risk profile, with an INFORM Risk score of 3 out of 10, as of September 2025.
+While the overall risk is low, the region's geography exposes it to specific, elevated natural hazards.